tazheath/Tukios-Widget-Directory/README.md

 **Two things that matter for this to keep working:**
 - Don't add `async` to the script tag — it breaks the self-location lookup the script relies on. `defer`, or no attribute at all, is fine.
 - After pushing changes to `widget-data.json` or a new thumbnail, jsDelivr can take a few minutes (occasionally longer) to pick it up on the `@main` tag shown above.
 That's fine while you're actively populating this; once it's stable, switching to a version tag like `@v1.0.0` gives you reliable long-term caching instead.

-## Why one script tag is enough

-The script figures out its own URL at load time (`document.currentScript`) and fetches `widget-data.json` and images relative to *that* — not relative to whatever page it's embedded on.
-That's the only reason a single `<script src="...">` works no matter which Tukios site or demo page it sits on.

-## Intentionally left out of v1

-- **CSV export** — flagged as "probably never used."
-Easy to add back later; the old DUDA widget's export logic can be adapted directly if that changes.
-- **Pagination** — at 50–100 rows, a plain scrollable list/grid performs fine, and search +
-  category filters narrow things down faster than paging would anyway.
-- **Table & Kanban views** — dropped in favor of just List + Grid, since this is a lookup tool for a team, not a client-facing configurable widget.

-## Data to double check

-A couple of things pulled from your reference sheet that are worth confirming before you fill in the rest:

-- **"Testimonial Slider"** (categorized as Template in your sheet) doesn't have an exact name match in your widget list — the list has both "Testimonial Page 1" and "Testimonial Slider 1."
-  Left both uncategorized rather than guessing which one it maps to.
-- **"Resource Builder"** (Popular, "Local Resources" type pages) wasn't in the visible widget name list, but had full data in your reference sheet — included it as a 22nd entry.
-Remove it if it's not actually part of the set you're tracking here.